Accessible Parking in Calgary

 Knowing which parking stalls are accessible parking only has become easier.
 Curbs alongside designated on-street accessible parking stalls in 20 downtown locations have been painted bright blue.

-"Curb the Tickets" is the CPA's latest awareness initiative aimed at making accessible stalls easily identifiable to ensure these spaces are available for people who are permitted to use them.
+"Curb the Tickets" was launched in 2014 to help make accessible stalls easily identifiable to motorists with the goal of ensuring these spaces are available for people who are permitted to use them.
 We are also hoping that the bright blue curbs help reduce the number of tickets issued to other drivers by visually alerting them to the fact that these stalls are only available for vehicles displaying either a valid parking placard or a designated licence plate.